Curriculum at The Oaks School

 Reading/Phonics - Lower Grades

-The Oaks School will use the All About Reading spelling and phonics program for grades PreK-2nd grade.
+The Oaks School uses the All About Reading spelling and phonics program for grades PreK-2nd grade.
 All About Reading is a multi-sensory program that teaches phonics in a fun and engaging way.
-Students will complete activities using sight, sound, and touch to help them become fluent readers with a love for reading.
-All About Reading is based on the Orton -Gillinham approach, which was originally designed to help students with dyslexia, but is now known to be an effective program for all types of learners.
+Students complete activities using sight, sound, and touch to help them become fluent readers with a love for reading.
+All About Reading is based on the Orton -Gillingham approach, which was originally designed to help students with dyslexia, but is now known to be an effective program for all types of learners.
 Students will be placed in reading groups that best match their skill level, so they can develop a positive association with reading without any gaps.

 Reading and English - Upper Grades

-Grades 3 and above will use Bob Jones Press Reading and English.
-Reading skills will focus on fluency, reading comprehension, and analysis of the text with a variety of interesting stories and novels.
+Grades 3 and above uses Bob Jones Press Reading and English.
+Reading skills focus on fluency, reading comprehension, and analysis of the text with a variety of interesting stories and novels.
 The recently updated program includes colorful, engaging material, so that students look forward to reading time each day.
 Students in older grades are encouraged to develop and apply critical thinking skills as they analyze the literature pieces in light of a Christian worldview.
 The English program alternates a chapter of grammar followed by a chapter of writing, so that students learn to apply grammar skills towards the goal of becoming a strong writer.